Register for a Hike

 Moderate: for 2.5 miles round trip

-You’ll get great views and a lot of history: the first transcontinental air route weather station remains; Sierra Junipers and the same juniper that Mary Ann North painted in 1884; Lake Angela’s history and how it got its name; Starved Camp of the Donner Party and the Donner rescuees; Catfish Pond; an overview of Donner Summit history; the Central Shaft of Tunnel 6, the Sierra Crest Trail; and lots more.
+The views are magnificent and rival the history: the first transcontinental air route weather station remnants; Sierra Junipers and the same juniper that Mary Ann North painted in 1884; Lake Angela’s history and how it got its name; Starved Camp of the Donner Party and the Donner rescuees; Catfish Pond; an overview of Donner Summit history; the Sierra Crest Trail; the emigrant wagon routes, and lots more.

 Planned Departure Time is: 08:30